PHERAstar FSX

 These popular methods to study and measure levels of reactive oxygen species are based on fluorescent or luminescent read-outs.
 This makes it possible to use a microplate format allowing running 96 up to 1536 samples at once and performing the detection in microplate readers.
 These devices record light signals in the tiny reactions taking place in the wells of a microplate.

-Dectection modes: depending on the assay chosen to detect reactive oxygen species the ideal microplate reader needs to cover either luminescence, fluorescence or both if the flexibility running different assays should be given.
-However, if you would like to combine the Reactive oxygen species measurement with other assays, further detection modes may need to be covered as well.
+Detection modes: depending on the assay chosen to detect reactive oxygen species the ideal microplate reader needs to cover either luminescence, fluorescence or both if the flexibility running different assays should be given.
+However, if you would like to combine the reactive oxygen species measurement with other assays, further detection modes may need to be covered as well.
 An example would be the combination of ROS-measurements with absorbance-based viability assays such as WST.
-BMG LABTECH offers a range of multi-mode plate reader capable of measuring luminescence, fluorescence, absorbance and advanced detection modes.
+BMG LABTECH offers a range of multi-mode plate readers capable of measuring luminescence, fluorescence, absorbance and advanced detection modes.

 Accessories: Reactive oxygen species detection based on H2DCFDA, bioluminescence or roGFP is suitable to be kinetically measured in live cells.
-Depending on the time frame of interest, live cell measurements require a gas atmosphere to allow long-term cell incubation.
-In particular this is a CO2 atmosphere of 5 10 % to guarantee a stable pH in carbonate buffered media.
+Depending on the time frame of interest, live cell measurements require a controlled gas atmosphere to allow long-term cell incubation.
+In particular this is a CO2 atmosphere of 5-10 % to guarantee a stable pH in carbonate buffered media.
 For the measurement of reactive oxygen species the surrounding O2 concentration plays a critical role.
 The atmospheric O2 level of 21 % alone is capable of inducing oxidative stress without further stimulation.
 Physiologic O2 concentrations that cells are exposed to in the human body are much lower ranging from 4 % in the brain and 10 % in the kidney11.
 Accordingly, reliable ROS measurements can only be achieved when measuring at lower O2 concentrations.
-The atmospheric control unit (ACU) regulates both the CO2 and O2 concentration in the microplate reader and thus allows running ROS experiments at physiological O2.
-The tool is available for CLARIOstar, VANTAstar and Omega microplate readers.
+The Atmospheric Control Unit (ACU) regulates both the CO2 and O2 concentration in the microplate reader and thus allows running ROS experiments at physiological O2.
+This module is available for CLARIOstar, VANTAstar and Omega microplate readers.

 If you are interested in real-life data measuring reactive oxygen species on BMG LABTECH readers, please feel free to have a look into our collection of peer-reviewed articles on this topic.